stevensultana/aw-watcher-outlook/README.md

 This is useful especially if you have a "traditionally installed" AW setup.

 1. Test as per the above.
-2. When tests are successful, run pyistaller: `pyinstaller .\aw-watcher-outlook.spec --clean --noconfirm`
+2. When tests are successful, run pyinstaller: `pyinstaller .\aw-watcher-outlook.spec --clean --noconfirm`
 3. In the newly created `dist` directory, there is another directory called `aw-watcher-outlook`
 4. Copy this to the same location as the other watchers.
 In my case it is `C:\Users\USERNAME\AppData\Local\Programs\ActivityWatch\`
 5. (Unless AW does some cool stuff itself,) create the config file in `C:\Users\USERNAME\AppData\Local\activitywatch\activitywatch\aw-watcher-outlook\`